Moshe Katz, The Beginning, Part Two

 Our training has always been real.
 It has proven itself in combat and against street crime.
 We do not compromise on quality.

 We soon outgrew our little bomb shelter dojo.
-I had to place mats outside which caused a problem with residents of the building came home.
+I had to place mats outside which caused a problem with residents of the building coming home from work.
 It was a great atmosphere and despite the cramped tiny quarters no one ever complained.
 Until this very day members of that old dojo come back to visit me and recall those great times, but it was time to move on.

 The students once again helped me move.
-Soon we had our first class in the new dojo, it felt like a palace.
+Soon we had our first class in the new dojo, it felt like a palace compared to our old cramped quaters in the bomb shelter.
 It was always my dream to have a dojo in my home, like the "Miyagi Family dojo" in the Karate Kid film, and so it was.
 This has remained our dojo ever since.
 Soon it would become the home center of IKI, Israeli Krav International.
-Little did we know that from this small dojo techniques would emerge which would be taught in over forty countries world wide including military, police, and presidential security guards.
+Little did we know that from this small dojo techniques would emerge which would be taught in over forty countries worldwide including military, police, and presidential security guards.

 Moshe Katz The Beginning Part 3